A Journey from

 for all drug sales to come under government control to eliminate the market for drug dealers and to end

-the vast culture of criminality surrounding illegal drugs.
+the vast culture of criminality surrounding illegal drugs and research chemicals.
 Even Walter Cronkite is in the fray,

 saying in 2006,